 If you are married and you die before you receive payment of your Annuity Plan benefit, your surviving spouse will receive your account balance paid as a pre-retirement survivor annuity.
-Your surviving spouse may elect to receive the pre-retirement survivor annuity (an annuity payable for life) or elect periodic payments (from 1 up to 15 years) or a lumpsum payment, as described on page 8.
+Your surviving spouse may elect to receive the pre-retirement survivor annuity (an annuity payable for life) or elect periodic payments (from one up to 15 years) or a lump-sum payment (as described on page 10).

 The pre-retirement survivor annuity is a monthly annuity payable for your spouse's lifetime.
 The amount of the benefit is based on your individual account balance as of the date of your death and further reduced by any costs associated with the purchase of a life annuity from an insurance company.
-If the value of your account at the time of your death is \$5,000 or less, benefits will be paid in a lump-sum payment.
+If the value of your account at the time of your death is \$5,000 or less, benefits will be paid in a lump-sum payment, which you may be eligible to roll over into an IRA or eligible retirement plan.